elidholm/neural-net/README.md

 open issues, or suggest features.

 ### License
-This project is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) License.
+This project is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) license.